 Step 4: Organize your list of leads

 Now that we’ve got our list of leads, the next step is to organize it in a way that makes sense to us.
-First, click on “Edit columns” to choose what criteria is displayed on the dashboard.
+First, click on “Edit columns” to choose what criteria are displayed on the dashboard.

 Step 5: Decide which leads to get in touch with